aman-godara/Projects/When_I_Started_Programming Codes/Problem Statements/Extra Questions.md

-# Please Download this File to your device and change extension to ".txt".
+## Please Download this File to your device and change extension to ".txt" You may not get the correct format/style in which it is originally written for some questions on Github.

 ### Practice Question(s)